Codex Calixtinus: History

 Codex Calixtinus was long held in the archives of the Cathedral of Santiago de Compostela and was rediscovered there by the Jesuit scholar Padre Fidel Fita in 1886.

 The first edition of the text was prepared in 1932 by Walter Muir Whitehill, and published in 1944 by Spain's Consejo Superior de Investigaciones Científicas, together with a musicological study by Silos's Dom Germán Prado O.S.B., and another on the miniature illustrations by Jesús Carro García.

 The book was stolen from its security case in the cathedral's archives on 3 July 2011.
 Spanish press reports speculated that the theft may have been an attempt to embarrass the cathedral administration over lax security measures or an attempt to settle a personal or professional grievance.

 On 4 July 2012, the codex was found in the garage of a former employee of the Cathedral.
 The former employee, considered the mastermind of the theft and three other members of his family were detained and questioned until one of them disclosed the location of the codex.
 There were also several other objects of worth stolen from the Cathedral found in the home of the former employee.
 The codex appeared to be in perfect condition but an in depth analysis will have to be performed in order to verify it.

 The former cathedral employee was convicted of the theft of the codex and of EUR 2.4 million from collection boxes, and was sentenced to ten years in prison in February 2015.

+In 2017, the codex was added by UNESCO to its Memory of the World International Register, recognising it as globally important documentary heritage.